coverclock/com-diag-hazer/DISPLAY.md

     HPA   1709.4855m MSL   1687.9856m WGS84 ±     0.8001m                  GNSS

-HPA shows the high precision altitude available from some Ublox devices, along with its estimated accuracy.
+HPA shows the high precision altitude available from some u-blox devices, along with its estimated accuracy.
 This may differ (slightly) from the altitude reported via ALT due to the conversion of units done to conform to the NMEA format.
 When available, the HPA data is expected to